 Android comes with a huge array of interfaces allowing you to adopt a look for your smartphone that meets your own personal taste.
 The easiest way to achieve this is by installing a launcher and in this comparison, I took a look at the Apex and Nova launchers, two popular ones among Android users.
+Check out our Apex vs Nova comparison to see which is best!

 I tested out the free versions for either launcher, though I had been using Nova for quite some time now.
 What I noticed when installing Apex (install Apex) is that it has a lot of similarities with Nova (install Nova): both have the almost the same look when looking at the home screen.
 They are built quite modestly, though I wouldn't say that their strengths lie in how radically different their designs are, but rather how sleek they appear, reinforced with multifaceted and rich customization options.